ImperialCollegeLondon/SimDemopolis/notes.md

   1. A baseline test for equal sharing of roles
   2. Detection of "power grabs" and "free riding
   3. Bias detection in the role assignment protocol
+- Dynamics - how the network changes over time
+  - How it evolves
+  -- what happens if a node is taken out(particularly well-connected one)
+  - Is the graph still connected?
+  - Agents could have a "lifetime" property, so they die of old age
+  - OR simulate accidents
+  - Agents who encouraged others to pass on knowledge, or those who don't want to share their knowledge

 ## SimDemopolis
 - The ^^ operator means "points to"